 - 1. If you wish to Add additional time series to an existing TSW you cam make your selection using the local TS entry "Add TS..." from the pop up dialog in the TSW (right mouse click).
 A data type selection window will pop up allowing you to display any of the available data types.
-Once you have made your data selection you should select the required gridpoint from the HPW. - 2.
-You can also add a time series from a neighboring grid point by using the TS button selection tools on the tool bar There is no limit to the number of time series that you can display in the - 3. same TSW.
+Once you have made your data selection you should select the required gridpoint from the HPW. - You can also add a time series from a neighboring grid point by using the TS button selection tools on the tool bar There is no limit to the number of time series user you can display in the - 3.
+There is no limit to the number of time series that you can display in the same TSW.
 If you display more than one data type (e.g. water level and discharge) in the TSW a secondary Y-axis will become active on the right hand side of the TSW.
 Try displaying two data types in the one TSW.